-The Razorbacks tallied two NCAA championships, recorded nine top-10 national finishes and won five Southeastern Conference championships in the 2023-24 athletics season.
-Arkansas finished in the top 10 at every men's and women's cross country and track and field NCAA championship contested in 2023-24 and recorded a program best Elite Eight finish in volleyball.
+The Razorbacks tallied two NCAA championships in 2023-24, recorded nine Top 10 national finishes and won five Southeastern Conference championships in the 2023-24 athletics season.

+Arkansas finished in the Top 10 at every men's and women's cross country and track and field NCAA championship contested in 2023-24 and recorded a program best Elite Eight finish in volleyball.